Across services, troops face discipline for refusing vaccine

 Pentagon chief spokesman John Kirby said Thursday that Defense Secretary Lloyd Austin’s main concern is getting as many service members vaccinated as possible.

-“What he would tell these individuals if he had the chance to speak to them directly is to get the vaccine, if they are medically eligible,” Kirby said.
+“What he would tell these individuals if he had the chance to speak to them directly is to get the vaccine, if they are medically eligible,” said Kirby.
 “Get the vaccine because it’s the best way to protect themselves and their units.
 That’s the readiness concern — getting the vaccination rate as close to 100% as possible.”

 His comments came as the Army became the last military service to reach the deadline for requiring active duty troops to get vaccines.
 On Thursday, the Army said 98% of its active duty force had gotten at least one shot, but that more than 3,800 soldiers flatly refused and could start being removed from the military next month.